-Community Fire Cadets scheme is an exciting youth engagement programme which offers young people the opportunity to work alongside the Brigade to gain a recognised qualification and life skills they can use in the work place.
+Our Community Fire Cadets scheme is an exciting youth engagement programme offering young people, aged 14 to 18-years-old, the opportunity to work alongside the Brigade and members of the community.

 It is designed to provide positive opportunities to improve self-esteem, community cohesion and reduce undesirable behaviour by enhancing key citizenship skills.

-Volunteers will need to:
+Volunteers need to: